Chevene Bowers King: Education

-During his undergraduate years, King majored in industrial arts at Tuskegee Institute from 1941 to 1943, majored in history at West Virginia College from 1946 to 1947, after serving in WWII and transferred to Fisk University, a historically black university in Nashville, Tennessee where received a B.A. degree in history in 1949.
+During his undergraduate years, King majored in industrial arts at Tuskegee Institute from 1941 to 1943, majored in history at West Virginia State College from 1946 to 1947, after serving in World War II and transferred to Fisk University, where received a Bachelor of Arts degree in history in 1949.
 The following fall, he arrived at Case Western Reserve University in Cleveland, Ohio where he earned his law degree in 1952.
 During law school, he married Cleveland native Carol Roumaine Koiner Johnson in July 1951.
 After passing the Ohio bar in 1953, he returned to his native Albany, where he passed the Georgia bar in 1954.
 He was the only black lawyer practicing south of Atlanta in Georgia.

 National figure

 As an attorney, civil rights leader, and pioneering political candidate, King spent the rest of his life championing the causes of justice, opportunity, and dignity for all Americans.
 Despite being based in Albany throughout his career, he emerged as a national figure.

 In the early 1960s, he was a co-founder of the Albany Movement, the first major civil rights campaign for Martin Luther King Jr. (MLK) after Montgomery.
 During the Movement, King (no relation) represented scores of demonstrators including MLK, Ralph Abernathy, Wyatt Tee Walker and Andrew Young.